 Sara is planning for retirement and wants to focus on earning some fixed income payments to fund her lifestyle.
 She plans to purchase some First Data corporate bonds that have a coupon of 5.75% and can be purchased at a price of $105.21.
 What is the bond’s yield?

 5.75% x 100 = $5.75 per bond per year

 $5.75 / 105.21 = 0.0547

 Learn more in CFI’s Fixed Income & Bonds Course.

 Rental Income Yield (Real Estate)

-Another common example is in real estate when investors wish to know how much rental income they will receive from a property, after taking into account all of the expenses of operating it.
+Another common example is in real estate when investors wish to know how much rental income they will receive from a property, after taking into account all operating expenses.
 The is referred to as the Capitalization Rate in real estate.

-Linda is interested in buying an apartment and renting it out to earn some extra income have have more money to spend on day-to-day lifestyle.
+Linda is interested in buying an apartment and renting it out to earn some extra income.
 She can buy a two bedroom apartment unit for $875,000 and it will rent out for $2,700 per month.
-She will have total monthly costs (taxes, strata fees, etc) of $975.
+She will have total monthly costs (taxes, strata fees, etc.) of $975.
 What is the yield on her real estate investment?

 $2,700 – $975 = $1,725 net monthly income